-51. Which of the following is wrong about job analysis?

-- A. The first step in job analysis is to generate a list of all job activities. - B. A subject matter expert is consulted regarding the frequency and importance of all job activities. - C. Each activity is rated by subject matter experts, according to things like importance and frequency of the activity. - D. Activities with the lowest ratings are used to define job responsibilities. - E. Job analysis is used by many organizations to identify task performance behaviors.
+- 55. Which of the following statements concerning job analysis is incorrect? (p.
+36) - A. The first step in job analysis is to generate a list of all job activities. - B. A subject matter expert is consulted regarding the frequency and importance of all job activities. - C. A list of all job activities is generated using various sources of data such as surveys, employee interviews, and observations. - D. Activities with the lowest ratings are used to define job responsibilities. - E. Job analysis is used by many organizations to identify task performance behaviors.